AviranLab/patteRNA/README.md

 ### Training a model on a new dataset

-By default, patteRNA will learn its model from the data.
+By default, patteRNA learns its model from the data.
 Run an example training phase using the command:

 ```
 patteRNA sample_data/weeks_set.shape sample_output -vl